Pillin/freecodecamp-solidjs/README.md

 This repository has the code for testing solidjs library, where i made a simple blog implementation.

+## Presentation

+In the next link, you can find the presentation: https://docs.google.com/presentation/d/1SNrEFov_2OFfgok7HYtR8ePFUQa9KSe-kvFXznLclP0/edit?usp=sharing

 ## Installation

 Before installation, you need to check the node and npm version: